scottishgovernment/resources.mygov.scot/_assessments/agile-overview.md

 * decide whether to move your service into the Beta phase
 * understand the problems with the design of your service and decide how you’ll solve them
 * make some estimates about how much your service will cost
-* dentify any risks for the Beta stage and plan how you’ll tackle them
+* identify any risks for the Beta stage and plan how you’ll tackle them
 * decide what you need to build in Beta if you are moving into Beta

 Further information on Alpha is available on the [GOV.UK website](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works).